idanhalp/sumplete-solver/README.md

 You can read more about the rules from the link above to the original site.

 ## How to use the solver?
+The solver can be accessed [here](link_to_solver).

+Fill the grid, rows' sums and columns' sums with numbers, and press the 'solve' button.
+If the puzzle has a solution, the cells will be colored with green and red: The green cells are to be kept, and the red cells are to be discarded.

+An additional feature of inserting a puzzle by its ID is planned for a future version.

+You can read more about using the solver [here](link_to_documentation)

 ## What technologies were used to create the solver?
 The solver is written in C++, using the Qt framework for implementing the GUI.